PeterStrick/Serial-Keys/README.md

 ~~- [ ] Move the changelog file from Google Sites to Github~~

-- [x] Create a Updater and a portable Zip file.
+- [x] Create a Updater and a portable Zip file
+- [ ] Include encryption functionality